 How do I enroll in optional life insurance?

 If you are enrolling within your initial 31 days of eligibility, complete the MetLife employee enrollment/change form and submit to MetLife.

 If you are enrolling after your initial 31 days of eligibility, you may enroll by visiting MetLife’s MyBenefits online portal.

 - Under “Account Sign In,” type “PEBB Benefits – State of Washington.”

 - On the next page, find the “First Time User?” box and select “Register Now.”

 - On the next page, choose “Enroll/Modify Life Insurance” on the top right list.

-- The next page allows you to choose your coverage amounts for yourself, your spouse or state- registered domestic partner, and/or your child(ren).
-If you do not want optional life and/or AD&D insurance for yourself or a family member, select “No coverage” in the drop-down menu for each dependent.
+- The next page allows you to choose your coverage amounts for yourself, your spouse or state-registered domestic partner, and/or your child(ren).
+If you do not want optional life and/or AD&D insurance for yourself or a dependent, select “No coverage” in the drop-down menu for each dependent.
 Note: If you may be required to submit evidence of insurability.